-- Actively check Infinite Campus for their student's grades. - o Infinite Campus is a tool to progress monitor student work until the final course grade is posted. - Monthly progress grades are posted and represent the current grade of a student in the course at that moment in time. - Discuss missing assignments, reiterate due dates, help organize folders, materials, assignment notebooks, and review upcoming projects and assessments.
+- Actively check Infinite Campus for their student's grades. - o Infinite Campus is a tool to progress monitor student work until the final course grade is posted. - o Monthly progress grades are posted and represent the current grade of a student in the course at that moment in time. - Discuss missing assignments, reiterate due dates, help organize folders, materials, assignment notebooks, and review upcoming projects and assessments. - Teachers make every effort to respond to parent emails and phone calls within 24 hours during the work week. - The best way to communicate with teachers is through email; however, if you haven't received a response within 48 hours, please resend the email or call their voicemail.
+Your email may have been filtered.